NybergWISC/model_development_workflow/SimpleBlockX4.md

       * To assign the rest of the blocks to the second material use `group "mat:2/rho:0.03" add vol 2 to 4`
       * To assign the void volume to vacuum use "group `mat:Vacuum" add vol 5`
       * Finally to assign the graveyard volume use "group `mat:Graveyard" add vol 6`

+#### Exporting file to .h5m format
+_This plugin translates the CAD file to something that can be analyzed by DAGMC.
+Instructions as to how to install this plugin can be found_ [here](https://svalinn.github.io/DAGMC/install/plugin.html).

+1. Once the plugin is correctly installed you should receive the message `Loaded Svalinn plugin`, line break, `DAGMC export command available` in the command line.
+2. Once all issues are resolved in the model, export the file as .h5m, this command must be executed through the command line.
+  * The general form of the export command is `export dagmc "<filename>" [options]`.
+To see the options available enter `help export dagmc` into the command line.
+  * The filename should include the filepath after the working directory so that it designates where the file ought to be saved after export.
+  * For this part `export dagmc "Desktop/SimpleBlockX4.h5m"` will create the part as a .h5m with default settings in the Desktop.